 Sounds~Write www.sounds-write.co.uk/default.asp.
 XXX

-for KS1 but can be used with all ages and as
+for KS1 but can be used with all ages as

-'catch-up' As this is an instruction-led approach to reading and spelling the programme manual and materials are only available WITH (4-5 days) training.
+'catch-up' As this is an instruction-led approach to reading and spelling the programme's teaching manual is only available WITH (4-5 days) training.

 -S-W's excellent, interactive whiteboard presentations -initial code and extended code.
-No training required to purchase and can be used alongside any phonics programme: http://www.sounds-write.co.uk/interactive-whiteboard.aspx
+They can be used alongside any phonics programme: http://www.sounds-write.co.uk/interactive-whiteboard.aspx

 S~W's impressive longitudinal study of literacy development from 2003-2009, following 1607 pupils through Key Stage 1: http://www.sounds-write.co.uk/documents/sounds_write_research_report_2009.pdf